ravanbod/dockerwatcher/README.md

 ### Build with Docker

-To build DockerWatcher with docker, follow these steps:
+To build Docker Watcher with docker, follow these steps:

 1. **Clone the Repository:**
     ```sh